Adjuvo/senseglove_ros_ws/Dockerfiles/DOCKER.md

 ---
 ### Launching the ROS 1 Container ###
-To start the container (which also builds the ROS 1 workspace on first launch), use:
+To start only the ROS 1 container (which will also build the ROS 1 workspace on first launch), run:

 ```
 docker compose up senseglove_ros1
 ```

-After the container is running, open an interactive shell and either start `roscore` manually or directly launch the SenseGlove system:
+Once the container is running, you can open an interactive shell and launch the SenseGlove system as follows:
 ```
 docker compose exec senseglove_ros1 bash
 roslaunch senseglove_launch senseglove.launch
 ```
+`Note:`For detailed usage instructions, refer to the [Usage Guide](../USAGE.md)

 ---
-### [Optional] Launching the ROS 2 Container ###
+### Launching the ROS 2 Container ###

-Once the ROS 1 system is active, you can start the ROS 2 bridge container to forward topics and services to your ROS 2 environment:
+The ROS 2 bridge container requires the ROS 1 system to be active, with roscore running.
+Only then will the bridge be able to forward topics and services correctly.
+To launch the ROS 2 bridge container, run:
 ```
 docker compose up ros2_bridge
 ```

-This enables access to the ROS 1 data either from your host machine (e.g. Ubuntu 24.04 running ROS 2 Jazzy) or from another Docker container on the same network.
-If you prefer to interact with the bridge container directly, you can enter it with:
+This enables access to the ROS 1  topics and services either from your host machine (e.g. Ubuntu 24.04 running ROS 2 Jazzy) or from another Docker container on the same network.
+To interact with the ROS 2 container manually, you can open a shell using:

 ```
 docker compose exec ros2_bridge bash